AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 STRING
 ### Function: CanDoubleWall
-Indicates if Item supports DoubleWall entry or not.
+Indicates if the Item supports DoubleWall entry or not.

 No additional remarks available
 ##### Signature